Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 []()World Toggles
 -----------------

 Towny can be turned off in a world in-game.
-While standing in a world type /townyworld toggle usingtowny.
+While standing in a world type `/townyworld toggle usingtowny`.
 Other toggles:

 -   claimable - Whether townblocks can be claimed by mayors in this world.
 -   pvp - Whether PVP is on in the world.